krxm107/tp/docs/UserGuide.md

 * In the person list, only the target is displayed

 Examples:
-* `listp` followed by `list_memberships 2` lists the 2nd person in the address book and all clubs which they are a member of.
+* `findp` followed by `list_memberships 2` lists the 2nd person in the address book and all clubs which they are a member of.
-* `find Betsy` followed by `list_memberships 1` lists the 1st person in the results of the `find` command and their associated clubs.
+* `findp n/ Betsy` followed by `list_memberships 1` lists the 1st person in the results of the `find` command and their associated clubs.

 ### Listing a club and their members : `list_members`